inkarkat/git-extensions/etc/hubcheats-submodules.md

 - When checking out branches, do so everywhere (especially both in the superproject and submodule(s)).
 Mixing branches will lead to dirty working copies!
+- When adding a new submodule, just editing `.gitmodules` followed by `git submodule update` isn't enough; you need to do `git submodule add <repo>` to add the reference and do the checkout (and update `.gitmodules` - you can edit the file beforehand to have the additional info already in there.)

 # Switching between branches
 superproject: `$ git co BRANCH && git subcolocalbr --query|SUBMODULE1 SUBMODULE2`